Sempaya hot springs in Semuliki National Park

 The female spring

-The Sempaya Hot Springs exist as two springs; the male spring and the female spring, found in two separate locations.
 The inner female spring is referred to as Nyasimbi by the local Bamaga tribe and is believed to be a sacred location of their female god.
 The location of the spring is 30 minutes walk off the main road into the beaten forest tracks.

-Once at the spring, it is thrilling to see steamy hot water boiling at approximately 103 degrees Celcius, bubbling and jetting out of the ground.
-Tourists have the honour of boiling eggs and cooking matooke (plantain) in the hot waters.
+Once at the spring, it is thrilling to see steamy hot water boiling at approximately 103 degrees Celsius, bubbling and jetting out of the ground.
+Tourists have the honor of boiling eggs and cooking matooke (plantain) in the hot waters.
 The female spring is invaluable to the local women who go there to offer sacrifices and prayer to appease their female ancestor.
 The barren ask the female god for fertility and those who are pregnant pray that the mother spirit grants them an easy delivery during childbirth.

 The male spring